vlkale/vlkale.github.io/about.md

 Some page content here about myself ...

 I'm a Computer Scientist at the University of Southern California's Information Sciences Institute.
 I received a PhD in May 2015 from the University of Illinois at Urbana-Champaign.
-I work on making&nbsp;</font><font size="3">computer programs
+I work on making computer programs
            used to solve problems in science and engineering run faster on supercomputers.
 Specifically, I develop
            low-overhead loop scheduling strategies to improve